jameswestgate/superpng/readme.txt

 The script uses either the AlphaImageLoader filter (http://msdn.microsoft.com/en-us/library/ms532969(v=vs.85).aspx) or the vml approach (http://www.dillerdesign.com/experiment/DD_belatedPNG/), depending on the type of tag and whether background-position is required.

-For more information on alpha pngs and IE6, please see my http://queryj.com.
+For more information on alpha pngs and IE6, please see http://queryj.com.